douglasteeple/FollowMeDNN/README.md

 The student is able to clearly articulate whether this model and data would work well for following another object (dog, cat, car, etc.) instead of a human and if not, what changes would be required.

-## Running the Model in the Simulator
+## Step 6 - Running the Model in the Simulator

 <p align="center">
 <table>